vuejs/v2.vuejs.org/src/v2/cookbook/avoiding-memory-leaks.md

   methods: {
     initializeChoices() {
       let list = []
-      // lets load up our select with a lot of choices so it will use a lot of memory for (let i = 0; i < 1000; i++) {
+      // lets load up our select with many choices
+      // so it will use a lot of memory for (let i = 0; i < 1000; i++) {
         list.push({
           label: "Item " + i,